indianleo/pradeep-pro/helper/README.md

 //To find inner child in dom
 JS.innerChild(node);
 ```
-### 2. Import dragble from JUI
+### 2. Import dragable from JUI
 ```
-// To enable dragble on dom
+// To enable draggable  on dom
-// Use drable="1" attribute where your want to denable dragging
+// Use dragable = "1" attribute where you want to enable dragging
-// Use dropzone="1" to define valid dropable doms. import {Dragable} from 'JUI';
+// Use dropzone = "1" to define valid dropable doms. import { Draggable } from 'JUI';

- // you can use drag cycle to access your functions let dnd = new Dragable({
+ // you can use drag cycle to access your functions let dnd = new Draggable({
    onDrag:()=>{},
    onDragStart:()=>{},
    onDragEnter:()=>{},